 • an evaluation and recommendation from a colleague who has expertise in the project's field, addressing:

 --the likelihood that the project can be completed

 --the significance of the research

 The colleague letter may be from an internal or external colleague.
 It should demonstrate detailed technical understanding.
 An encomium on the proposer's qualities as a colleague or a general statement of support will not help and may actually weaken the proposal.
 The colleague letter may be sent separately from the proposal.

 • vitae in professional form with relevant recent publication or activities;

 • if completion of a project will require support from Academic Computing and Client Services (ACCS) or the Center for Educational Technology (CET), a memo of support from ACCS/CET should accompany the proposal.

-The deadline for submitting proposals to the Center for Faculty Excellence, 316 Gannett Center, is February 15.
-The original proposal plus 7 copies should be submitted.
+Email a copy of of your complete proposal to the Center for Faculty Excellence at email@example.com and send the original paper copy to 316 Gannett Center, by February 15.
 Allow time for department chair's and dean's review before the deadline.
 Awards will be announced by March 31 or as soon thereafter as possible.